Weak porosity on metric measure spaces: Introduction and main results

-For the proof of Theorem \ref{maintheoremallspaces}, we will need to formulate a condition of \textit{dyadic weak porosity} for sets $E$, which is roughly equivalent to the condition of weak porosity for balls when we additionally have certain doubling estimates for the sizes of the maximal $E$-free hols.
-This dyadic formulation is given in terms of a system of \textit{adjacent dyadic grids} $\lbrace \mathcal{D}_t \rbrace_{t=1}^T$ in doubling metric spaces.
-The systems of dyadic sets define partitions of the space $X$ at every scale, into subsets that are comparable to balls and satisfy most of the good properties of the dyadic cubes in $\R^n.$ These collections of sets have proven to be a very useful tool in harmonic and geometric analysis in abstract metric spaces; as shown, for instance, by the classical and recent works of Christ, Hyt\"onen, Kairema, K\"aenm\"aki, Rajala, Suomala; see \cite{C90,HK12,KRS12} and the references therein.
+For the proof of our results, we will formulate a condition of \textit{dyadic weak porosity} for subsets of $X$; see Definition \ref{definitiondyadicweakporosity}.
+This formulation is given in terms of a system of \textit{adjacent dyadic grids} in doubling metric spaces, which provide partitions of the space at all scales, into sets that enjoy many of the good properties of the usual dyadic grids of cubes in $\R^n.$ They have proven to be instrumental in harmonic and geometric analysis in metric spaces; as shown, for instance, by the classical and recent works of Christ \cite{C90}, Hyt\"onen and Kairema \cite{HK12}, and K\"aenm\"aki, Rajala and Suomala \cite{KRS12}.
 We additionally prove some estimates for the measures of the $\varepsilon$-boundaries of dyadic sets.
-These estimates were proved by Christ \cite{C90} for the corresponding Christ's (open) cubes, and also stated and proved in a probabilistic form by Hyt\"onen and Kairema \cite{HK12} for the half-open cubes.
-Our main reference for the properties of these systems of cubes will be \cite{HK12}.
+These estimates were obtained by Christ \cite{C90} for the corresponding Christ's (open) cubes, as well as by Hyt\"onen and Kairema \cite{HK12} for the half-open cubes in a probabilistic form.

-Equipped with the suitable dyadic formulation of weak porosity, the idea of proof is inspired by that in the Euclidean setting from \cite{ALMV22}.
-Departing from a qualitative condition of dyadic weak porosity, we decompose an arbitrary cube into carefully chosen $E$-free dyadic descendants of the original cube.
-By means of a dyadic iteration and employing the assumption that the maximal $E$-free holes have a doubling behavior, we obtain a discrete and quantitative lower estimate for the sizes of the maximal holes in terms of the maximal holes of those dyadic descendants; see Lemma \ref{keylemmasufficiency}.
+Using this dyadic formulation of weak porosity, the idea of proof of Theorem \ref{maintheoremallspaces} is inspired by that in the Euclidean setting from \cite{ALMV22}.
+We decompose each dyadic set into carefully chosen $E$-free descendants that conveniently depend on the parameters of weak porosity of the set $E$.
+By means of a dyadic iteration and employing the assumption that the maximal $E$-free holes $h_E$ is doubling, we obtain a discrete and quantitative lower estimate for the sizes of the maximal holes in terms of the maximal holes of those dyadic descendants; see Lemma \ref{keylemmasufficiency}.
 Finally, we prove the $A_1$-estimates over every dyadic set of the systems, making use of the mentioned estimates for the measures of the $\varepsilon$-boundaries.